hps/heartland-woocommerce-plugin/readme.txt

 3. A view of the Manage Cards section

 == Changelog ==
+= 2.3.3 =
+* Various updates to bring code in line with current WP and WooCommerce standards

 = 2.3.2 =
 * Minor update to configuration-screen descriptions